Information for Parents and Families

 If I am having trouble contacting my student, is there an office I can call to check in on them?

-- Yes, should you become concerned that you are unable to contact your student you may reach out to Campus Safety at 518-580-5566 to have an officer go check in on your student.
+- Yes, should you become concerned that you are unable to contact your student, you may reach out to Campus Safety at 518-580-5566 to have an officer check in on your student.

 My student was caught with alcohol/drugs, what are the ramifications of this?

-- Our AOD Policy and Grid holds all sanctions for violating our policy.
+- Our Alcohol and Other Drugs Policy describes all sanctions for violating our policy.

 Where can I stay locally if I want to visit?